apayne/rc-shim/README.md

 typically Samba or the bluetooth stack, for example) will require additional setup to be used properly.

+4. A compatible shell.
+Currently, ash, bash, dash, ksh, mksh, posh, and busybox sh are all known to work.

 ## Installation Steps #

 1. Download the shim to a separate location.